The Society of Folk Dance Historians (SFDH)

 If presenting or receiving a gift, always do so with both hands.
 This is even true of giving or receiving business cards, a custom the Myanmar people have enthusiastically absorbed.
 Do not be surprised if your gift is not immediately opened, but is just placed aside.
 It is somewhat rude to open it immediately as this can be interpreted as being rather greedy.

 The Dutch do not like to feel obligated.
 Moreover, as an aspect of their even-handed approach to most things in life, they do not expect to give or receive anything other than the due reward for services rendered.
 As a result, gift giving is not a common aspect of business relationships in the Netherlands.
 If you have the honor of being invited into a Dutch home, by all means take a gift for the hostess such as flowers, a houseplant, wine (especially if the host is a male), chocolates, or sweets.
 Bring toys for the children.
 The rules on flowers are the same as for most other European countries: no chrysanthemums or carnations.
 A handwritten note of appreciation the following day will also always be welcome.
 A book about your home country or city makes a good gift.
 Also imported liquor is good.
-Dont give anything sharp.
 Blue is considered the color of love in the Netherlands.
+Giving pointed and sharp objects, such as scissors and kitchen knives, to your friends or colleagues in the Netherlands is a big no-no as they are considered unlucky gifts.
+In the Netherlands it is a tradition to greet the person celebrating a birthday as well as the person's family and other relatives.
 If you are offered a gift, open it immediately and show your appreciation.